 Since no ground truth is available, the algorithm performance is evaluated in terms of the reconstruction error defined in (37).
-Only the more consistent abundance maps and endmembers obtained for R = 3 are presented in Figs. 8 to 11 due to space constraints.
-Complementary results are available in [25].
-The proposed method provides comparable reconstruction errors (see Table V), yields more consistent abundance maps when compared to VCA/FCLS and SISAL/FCLS especially for the soil and the vegetation for a somewhat reasonable computational cost.
-In particular, note that the estimated vegetation abundance map of the fourth image depicted in Fig. 10 (area delineated in red) presents
+Only the more consistent abundance maps and endmembers obtained for R=3 are presented in Figs. 8 to 11.
+The figures obtained for R=4 and 5 is available in Appendix E. The proposed method provides comparable reconstruction errors (see Table VII), yields more consistent abundance maps when compared to VCA/FCLS and SISAL/FCLS especially for the soil and the vegetation for a somewhat reasonable computational cost.
+In particular, note that the estimated vegetation abundance map of the fourth image depicted in Fig. 10 (area delineated in red) presents significant errors when visually compared to the corresponding RGB image in Fig. 7d.
+These errors can be explained by the fact that the water endmember extracted by VCA has been split into two parts as can be seen in Figs. 11d and 11f (see signatures given in black).
+Indeed, the VCA algorithm cannot detect the scarcely present vegetation.
+On the contrary, the joint exploitation of multiple images enables the faint traces of dry vegetation to be captured.
+Albeit impacted by the results of VCA/FCLS (used as initialization), the performance of $\ell{1/2}$ NMF and BCD/ADMM remains satisfactory on each image of the sequence since they tend to correct the endmember errors induced by VCA.
+However, $\ell{1/2}$ NMF produces undesirable endmembers with an amplitude significantly greater than 1 on the 4th image (Fig. 7d).
+Besides, BCD/ADMM yields very low reconstruction errors at the price of a computational cost which may become prohibitive for extended image sequences.

-The images used in this experiment are freely available from the online AVIRIS flight locator tool at http://aviris.jpl.nasa.gov/alt\locator/.
+3The images used in this experiment are freely available from the online AVIRIS flight locator tool at http://aviris.jpl.nasa.gov/alt locator/.